 - C - Children under the age of 5 years

-- D - Disabled persons of any age.
-They must provide verifiable sufficient documentation.
+- D - Disabled persons of any age (Must provide documentation)

 - E - Elderly persons over the age of 60

-Applications are accepted year round, based on availability of funds.
-Customers are encouraged to contact Housing Services when they require assistance at 352-527-7530
+Applications are accepted year round, based on eligibility and availability of funds.